 At the same time, the government had also advised that people under 30 should be offered an alternative vaccine to the AstraZeneca vaccine because of the benefit to risk ration of that group.
 This is because of the reports that about four (non pregnant) people have experienced serious blood clots for every million doses of this vaccine.

-What if I don't want the vaccine, will I lose my protection as an at-risk person?
+What if I don't want the vaccine, will I lose my protection at work as an at-risk person?

 I’ve read on a forum that I shouldn’t have the vaccine – is this true?